What we do?

 SSKYEC is an entrepreneurial program organized in collaboration with the Odisha Society of the Americas (OSA) with an objective to encourage and guide the youths of OSA community to participate in an educational based business plan competition in a way that the participants receives a first-hand experience in the preparation of business plan and eventually consider entrepreneurship as a possible career option.
 The competition was started in 2009 at the 40th OSA Convention held at Trenton, New Jersey and is conducted once a year.
 Since 2012, the competition is named after Late Samik Singh (son of Dr. Sujay Singh & Dr. Gita Singh).
 Samik Singh was an entrepreneur and was the founder of San Diego Biotech Journal and Protein Lounge.
 The competition has been made possible through generous financial support from Mr. Dan Mishra and Dr. Sujay Singh.

-SSKYEC is a two-step competition.
+SSKYEC is a three-step competition.
 The first step or Phase I requires the team to submit a two-page business plan and a pitch video.
 The second step or Phase II requires the selected teams from Phase I to be interviewed by a panel of judges over Skype.
+The third step is a business plan presentations of top three teams of Phase II.

 Phase I (two-page business plan and pitch video)